 - Titans are the toughest class, and are built for up-close combat and defensive buffing.
 They’ve got a super that can drop a protective bubble around their team, along with a few more standard damage-dealing supers.
 Their class ability throws up a protective wall, and one variant automatically reloads the player’s gun every time they crouch behind cover.
 They’re a versatile class that helps keep their teammates safe.

 - Warlocks are slow moving but able to do a lot of damage.
 They’ve got powerful grenades and can do a lot of aerial attacks.
 Their supers all revolve around damage-dealing, to one extent or another.
 They can throw flaming swords, shoot lightning, or fire a massive purple bomb.
 Their class ability is a healing/buffing rift that other players can step into to heal or gain other benefits.
+They’re a really powerful support class in Destiny 2, and a good all-rounder.

 - Hunters are the least like the other two classes.
 Their abilities center mostly around slowing and debuffing enemies.
 They help their team by hurting enemies, rather than directly buffing their friends.
 They have the widest range of super-types—one gives them a gun with deadly golden bullets, another a staff that shoots lightning, the third a “tether” that ties enemies down and weakens them to incoming fire.
 Their class ability is a quick-dodge move that’s only useful situationally and, unlike the Warlock and Titans, doesn’t offer any benefit to other players.